For Roger Glenn, a 69-year-old living in Grove, Oklahoma, with his wife and son, the day started normal enough.

 “I could turn my head,” he said, “and see the people at the end of the bed and the blood clots they were suctioning out of my body.
-More than once I heard them say, ‘This guy should not be alive.’
-‘This guy should not be living.’
-And I'm thinking, ‘God, this is my chance to go.’
+More than once I heard them say, ‘This guy should not be alive,’ and I'm thinking, ‘God, this is my chance to go.’
 I'm lying there crying, asking God to take me, but he didn’t want to let me go.
 God knows when I'm leaving and I know that he's got something else planned for me.”

 Glenn said he believes he now has more time to settle his affairs, sell off some property and move to Norman, Oklahoma, to be closer to his wife’s parents.
 Helping him through all of this was the care he received at Oklahoma Heart Institute.